 - AP courses do not count toward the HSOC major

-- GRADES: The minimum grade required for credit in the HSOC major is a C-.
+- Minimum Grade required for credit in the HSOC major is a C-.
 Courses with less than a C- or taken pass/fail do not count toward the HSOC major [this is College policy].

 - Double-counting courses: You cannot double-count within the HSOC major--you need 14 separate courses to complete the major.
 You may double-count ONE course between the major and the sectors.

 - You cannot update or change your own official worksheet.

-- The worksheet requires regular manual override by Dr. Barnes or Dr. Greene to update it because the software doesn't place courses accurately onto your HSOC worksheet, and it doesn't remove courses for which you registered but then dropped.
+- The worksheet requires regular manual override by Dr. Barnes or Dr. Greene to update it.
+The software doesn't place courses accurately onto your HSOC worksheet, and it doesn't remove courses for which you registered but then dropped.
 If courses are in the wrong place, it is a software problem.
 Stop by office hours for a worksheet update.